 The Undergraduate Student Research Awards (USRA) are sponsored by the Natural Sciences and Engineering Research Council (NSERC) of Canada.

 This award allows you to conduct research in a university environment full time for a term.
 The goal is to stimulate your interest in research and to encourage students to enroll in graduate studies in Statistics and Actuarial Sciences.
 If you would like to gain research work experience that complements your studies in an academic setting, this award provides you with financial support.

 The NSERC page on University of Waterloo Office of Research has details on eligibility and deadlines.
-Students interested in these opportunities are encouraged to contact Debbie Collins.
+Students interested in these opportunities are encouraged to contact Carla Daniels.